RedVoxInc/redvox-api-1000/docs/protocol/protocol.md

 ### AcquisitionRequest

-* An AcquisitionRequest is created by stations and transferred to acquisition servers as part of the [data acquistiion process](https://bitbucket.org/redvoxhi/redvox-api-1000/src/master/docs/standards/client_server_comms.md).
+* An AcquisitionRequest is created by stations and transferred to acquisition servers as part of the [data acquistion process](https://bitbucket.org/redvoxhi/redvox-api-1000/src/master/docs/standards/client_server_comms.md).
 * These contain the packet payload, a flag for if the payload is encrypted, and a checksum.

 ### AcquisitionResponse

-* An AcquisitionResponse is created by acquisition servers and transferred to station clients as part of the [data acquistiion process](https://bitbucket.org/redvoxhi/redvox-api-1000/src/master/docs/standards/client_server_comms.md).
+* An AcquisitionResponse is created by acquisition servers and transferred to station clients as part of the [data acquistion process](https://bitbucket.org/redvoxhi/redvox-api-1000/src/master/docs/standards/client_server_comms.md).
 * The response contains a type indicating success or failure as well as additional details on errors.
 The response also contains a flag that instructs whether the station client should attempt to resend data on failure.

 ### SynchRequest